 As a full-time traveler, having the right healthcare insurance is crucial.
 Here are three options for U.S. travelers who are on the move internationally.
 Keep in mind that these policies generally do not cover you in the U.S., so if you need coverage while back home, you will need to sign up for a U.S. policy through the healthcare marketplace or another provider.
 Please note that I am not affiliated with any of these companies and receive no incentives for mentioning them.

-1. GeoBlue: Ideal for Short-Term Travel (Up to 6 Months)
+1. GeoBlue: Good for Short-Term Travel (Up to 6 Months)

 GeoBlue is a good option for U.S. travelers who are abroad for no more than 6 months.
 You must sign up before leaving the U.S., and the policy cannot be renewed if you are still outside the U.S. when the 6-month period ends.
 Additionally, if you want to renew, you’ll need to return to the U.S. for at least one day.

-My preferred policy is Voyager Essential, which is great for most travelers.
+My preferred policy is Voyager Essential, which is great for most travelers, and this is what I usually buy to get coverage for the first 180 days of my trip.
 However, if you have pre-existing conditions, the Voyager Choice plan is a better fit as it offers coverage for those conditions, although it is slightly more expensive.
+Keep in mind that Voyager Choice plan requires enrollees to maintain a primary health insurance policy that provides minimum essential coverage in the United States, as defined by the Affordable Care Act or another qualifying health plan.

 Pros: